barseghyanartur/versus/CONTRIBUTING.rst

 GitHub Actions
 --------------
-Only non-EOL versions of Python and software `versus`_ aims to integrate with are supported.
+Only non-EOL versions of Python and other software ``versus`` aims to integrate with are supported.

-On GitHub Actions includes tests for more than 40 different variations of Python versions and integration packages.
+On GitHub Actions includes tests with all non-EOL Python versions.
 Future, non-stable versions of Python are being tested too, so that new features/incompatibilities could be seen and adopted early.

 For the list of Python versions supported by GitHub, see GitHub Actions `versions manifest`_.